-The Teton Bighorn Sheep Working Group has solidified plans for a community collaborative process to begin this winter to work on our challenge of balancing bighorn sheep winter habitat needs with backcountry recreation.
-Teton Backcountry Alliance supports this collaborative process and intends to participate and assist the effort financially as much as we can.
+In 2020, the Teton Sheep Working Group held three collaborative workshops which developed community-based recommendations for balancing bighorn sheep winter habitat needs with backcountry recreation.
+The Teton Backcountry Alliance supported this collaborative process and intends to participate and assist the effort financially into the future.

-- Share expert knowledge related to Teton bighorn sheep (from biologists) and winter backcountry recreationists.
-Provide the community with the context and background they need to fully engage on this issue.
+- Biologists shared expert knowledge related to Teton bighorn sheep and winter backcountry recreation.
+The community was provided with the context and background needed to fully engage in this issue.

-- Small break-out groups will discuss and record community interests, concerns, thoughts, values, and information related to this issue.
-Capture all thoughts and make sure everyone is heard.
+- Small break-out groups discussed and recorded community interests, concerns, thoughts, values, and more.

-- Small break-out groups dig into specific geographical solutions where bighorn sheep habitat and recreation overlap.
-Large maps will be available.
-Discuss potential solutions and compromises in detail for specific areas.
-Aim to develop specific community suggestions and proposals, where possible.
+- Small break-out groups dug into specific geographical solutions where bighorn sheep habitat and recreation overlap.
+Large maps were consulted.
+Groups discussed potential solutions and compromises in detail for specific areas.
+Specific community suggestions and proposals were considered.

 April 9th, 2020 – cancelled due to COVID-19 pandemic: “What can the agencies pursue?”

 - Prior to the last-minute cancellation of the fourth and final workshop due to the COVID-19 pandemic, the Teton Sheep Working Group planned to take the community’s input to the government agencies and discuss which recommendations could or could not be pursued, and present this information at the April 9th workshop.
 They intended to explain which suggestions were viable, which were not, and why.
 Unfortunately, this final meeting was not held.
 (No formal decisions have been made at this point.)

 For more information on TBCA’s ongoing involvement in bighorn sheep management click here.